camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ![Business Rule Task](../reference/bpmn-processes/assets/bpmn-symbols/business-rule-task.svg)

 In Camunda Platform, the Camunda DMN engine is directly integrated into the platform.
-This is not yet the case for Camunda Cloud, but you can use the [Zeebe DMN Worker](https://github.com/camunda-community-hub/zeebe-dmn-worker), provided as community extension, which can process your existing DMN models.
+This is not yet the case for Camunda Cloud, but you can use the [Zeebe DMN Worker](https://github.com/camunda-community-hub/zeebe-dmn-worker), provided as as a community extension, which can process your existing DMN models.
 You can also build your own DMN worker, probably inspired by this community extension.

 The task definition type is set to ```DMN``` and the ```camunda:decisionRef``` is moved to a task header attribute for this worker.